23Savagezzzzzz/App-Dev/README.md

 # App-dev
 My first repository
-Add favorite series
+My favorite series of all time is:>breaking bad
-Add favorite movies
+My favorite movie are:
+1.Inception
+2.Nightcrawler
+3.Interstellar